Strange Facts. Space: Hydrogen – Helium, 74% / 24%. Earth’s Atmosphere: Nitrogen – Oxygen, 78% / 21%. How did that happen?

 Galacti changes hats, from real estate agent to welcoming party.
 “Let’s put the nitrogen question on the back burner for the moment,” he says.
 For now, let’s just experience the clean air in our lungs, be happy for the protection of the atmosphere that shields us from the universe’s blend of helium and hydrogen, and know Earth’s atmosphere as a life-facilitator.

 The just-right, life-sustaining “home brew” of oxygen and nitrogen still remains an intriguing puzzle in our minds, and nitrogen’s role specifically.
 We know something of how it works, but we don’t know the entire picture.
 Where did this balance come from?

 If we want peace and prosperity on Earth, these situations and questions are part of it.
 We think that we can create Earth’s environment elsewhere, as we’ll discuss in book two, but let’s open your eyes, nose, and mouth and breathe in the atmosphere as part of The Explanation.

 Take some time to reflect on the atmosphere while we walk, hike, lie on our backs at the beach, camp, and gaze up at the sky—at those invisible layers which cocoon our daily lives; not only our bodies, but our comfort via communications, warmth, and oxygen.

 Without these basic elements, there wouldn’t be a you and I, and we wouldn’t be able to begin to ask questions about harmony on Earth and the role water plays.
 Clearly our excursion and Inventory taking of our surroundings is just beginning.

 This post is an excerpt from chapter 2.7-8 of Inventory of the Universe.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, The Hydrogen – Helium, Nitrogen – Oxygen Mystery
+Please use the Social Network links just below to share this information from The Explanation, The Hydrogen – Helium, Nitrogen – Oxygen Mystery